Reading time: 5 min.

 Table of Contents

-Back in 2018, this Pfizer drug designed to treat severe alopecia areata was given Breakthrough Therapy status by the FDA, thanks to its significance as a potential treatment for alopecia.
+Back in 2018, this Pfizer alopecia drug was given Breakthrough Therapy status by the FDA, thanks to its significance as a potential treatment for alopecia.

 Ritlecitinib is a Janus kinase (JAK) inhibitor that’s taken once a day as an oral tablet.
 JAK inhibitors block immune response signals, essentially suppressing the immune system to avoid an unnecessary autoimmune response.